nervosbook/book/content/book/en/storage-focused.md

 Meanwhile, Nervos CKB has to make sure the system is sustainable, so if I store data today on CKB, I can be confident that it will be kept secure and immutable in the foreseeable future.

 That's why we need incentive and tokens.
 Nervso CKB has its own native token named CK Byte.
-If you won one CK Byte, it means you can occupy at most 1 byte of the blockchain storage.
+If you own one CK Byte, it means you can occupy at most 1 byte of the blockchain storage.
 To give a metaphor, owning CK Bytes is like owning a piece of land, you can build on it or rent it, with more people wanting to own CK Bytes, the price of each CK Byte will go higher.
 The higher the token value becomes, the securer the blockchain will be.
-The underlying logic is that if you want to price on sth, you need to limit its supply, CKB limits the storage supply by bounding how many CK Bytes are issued.
+The underlying logic is that if you want to price on sth, you need to limit its supply, CKB bounds the storage supply by limiting how many CK Bytes are issued.

-Not unlike Bitcoin, CKB token can be used to incentivize miners to keep protecting the security of the chain.
+Not unlike Bitcoin, CK Byte can be used to incentivize miners to keep protecting the security of the chain.
 That's how CKB get a sustainable security.

 ## Conculsion

-Nervos CKB believes the introduction of state storage-based economics model is crucial to a sustainable preservation platform and holds the key to a sustainable token economic model.
+Nervos CKB believes the introduction of storage-based economics model is crucial to a sustainable preservation platform.
 Once we understand why CKB is a storage-foucsed blockchain, and bear this mind, we are at a good position to explore other parts of the CKB idea.

 ref: